 The Middle East and North Africa (MENA) region is the most water-scarce in the world.
 More than 60% of the people in these countries have little or no access to drinkable water.
-Like in Egypt, where the Nile delta faces increasing droughts, poor water quality and other challenges.
+Climate change is threatening the Nile delta in Egypt, resulting in increased droughts, poor water quality and other challenges.
 How to solve these pressing water issues?

 An agricultural metropolis

 The Nile delta, the 'rice bowl' of Africa, provides two thirds of the food that Egypt needs to feed its 80 million inhabitants.
 Because of the population growth (experts expect 140 million inhabitants in 2050) and the water shortage, action needs to be taken quickly.
 This was the starting point for the architects from the Rotterdam-based firm of Atelier Kempe Thill, and the architects of baukuh and GRAU, who did research on urbanisation in the Nile delta in 2012.